Skip to main content

 One of the biggest draws of conforming loans is that borrowers may be able to put down as little as 3% of the sale price of the home they purchase.
 That may make it easier for first-time buyers who are saving up to become homeowners.

-However, borrowers are typically expected to have a credit score of 620 or higher and limited debt with a debt-to-income ratio below 45%.
+However, borrowers are typically expected to have a credit score of 620 or higher and limited debt with a debt-to-income ratio (DTI) below 45%.
+(DTI is how much you owe compared to how much you earn.)

 Those who don’t make a down payment of at least 20% will likely be charged private mortgage insurance (PMI), which increases monthly mortgage payments.